fortedigital/EpiserverRedirects/README.md

 Import redirects from CSV file
 -------------

-To import redirects, in "Redirects" tab upload a CSV file containing columns:
+To import redirects, in "Redirects" tab upload a CSV file in the following format (no columns headers, semicolon as the delimiter)

+Columns:
 - old URL (just URL paths, without the domains)
 - new URL (just URL paths, without the domains)
 - type (Pernament or Temporary)